What is a Two-wheeler Insurance Claim Settlement?

 2. Reimbursement Claim

 In case you take your two-wheeler for repairs in any garage other than the ones authorized by the insurer, then you will have to go for a reimbursement claim process.
-Under this process you need to pay for the repairs at the garage, post which you can raise a claim with the insurer for the reimbursement of the claim amount.
+Under this process you need to pay for the repairs at the garage, post which you can raise a claim with the insurer for the reimbursement of the claim settlement amount.
 The insurer then reimburses the entire claim amount after making certain deductions such as compulsory deductible and voluntary deductible (if they have opted for it at the time of purchase of policy).

 Documents Required for Two-wheeler Insurance Claim Settlement

 The policyholders need the following documents at the time their two-wheeler insurance claim settlement:

 - Insurance Policy Document

 - Registration Certificate (RC) of the two-wheeler